Article

 What Lean Construction Teams Should Expect From Planning Software in 2026

 Construction planning still often starts from a familiar logic: build the schedule, set milestones, track progress, and keep the project moving.
 That logic still has its place.
-Traditional scheduling tools such as Microsoft Project and Primavera are still common in construction, but they are no longer enough for teams that need collaborative Lean planning, continuous feedback, and stronger planning control on live projects.
+Traditional scheduling tools are still common in construction, but they are no longer enough for teams that need collaborative Lean planning, continuous feedback, and stronger planning control on live projects.

 What Lean Construction Software Needs to Support Today